Whoever Digs a Pit, or a Few Words About the Antlion

 - Distoleon tetragrammicus

-In Poland, one can most easily observe both Myrmeleon formicarius and Euroleon nostras.
-In my own backyard — specifically in the sandy patches along the garden fence — I discovered a large aggregation of the latter species.
-The rest of this article will focus on my observations of it.
+In Poland, the most commonly observed species are Myrmeleon formicarius and Euroleon nostras.
+In my own backyard, particularly in the sandy patches along the garden fence, I discovered a large aggregation of the latter.
+The remainder of this article will focus on my observations of this species.

 Euroleon nostras

 Euroleon nostras is a thermophilic species of antlion, first described in 1785 as Formicaleo nostras [8].
-It is found across nearly all of Europe, including Poland — though not especially common, it can be locally abundant.
-It naturally inhabits forest edges, inland sand dunes, and sandy trails.
-The body length of adult individuals reaches up to 30 mm (1.18 inches), and their wingspan can extend to 70 mm (2.75 inches).
+It occurs across nearly all of Europe, including Poland, and although not especially common, it may be locally abundant.
+Its preferred habitats include forest edges, inland sand dunes, and sandy trails.
+Adult individuals can reach a body length of up to 30 mm (1.18 inches), with a wingspan extending to as much as 70 mm (2.75 inches).

 The presence of larvae can be easily identified by the conical pit traps they build in sand (Photo 1).
 The larva waits at the bottom with its mandibles open, ready to seize any prey that accidentally falls into the trap.

-This insect is not a protected species (unlike some other antlion species, such as Myrmeleon inconspicuus), so it can be carefully collected from the wild for observation under controlled conditions.
-That said, it is important to ensure appropriate care — there is no justification for needlessly harming any living creature, including insects.
+This insect is not a protected by law (unlike some other antlion species, such as Myrmeleon inconspicuus), so it can be carefully collected from the wild for observation under controlled conditions.
+That said, it’s important to handle it responsibly.
+There is never a good reason to harm any living creature unnecessarily, including insects.

 Larvae can be observed from as early as June.
 They are easily collected by gently sifting the sand at the bottom of a pit.
 When disturbed, the larva often becomes motionless as a defense mechanism, making it easier to transfer onto a piece of paper or into a container for transport to a lab or classroom.